You need stress. Everyone does. The right amount of stress (and the hormone it creates) keeps us alert, focused and motivated.

 Imagine that the things causing you stress – work, finances, relationships, etc – are rain clouds over your head.

-Now picture a bucket in your hands.
+Now, picture a bucket in your hands.
 As the rain starts to pour, your bucket will fill up.

 In an ideal world, we’d only ever face a light shower.
 The kind of stress that can motivate us or keep us focused.
 And our bucket would be manageable – not empty but easy to carry.

 But the storm clouds roll in for everyone eventually.
 Losing a loved one, moving house, facing a severe illness – something will cause your bucket to overflow.
-And when you’re carrying more stress than you can safely handle your mental and physical health are at risk.
+And when you’re carrying more stress than you can safely handle, your mental and physical health are at risk.

-Finding Your Own Stress Bucket
+Finding the Size of Your Stress Bucket

 Your stress bucket will be unique because we all experience stress differently.